How many times have you reached into your pantry and pulled out a bulb of garlic that's sprouting?

 HOW TO USE GARLIC SPROUTS

 Ideally, their flavor is best appreciated eaten fresh.
 Garlic sprouts are excellent on top of baked potatoes, green salads, vegetable salads, or stirred into egg salads, pasta salads, dips, and as a quick garnish over hummus or guacamole.
+You can read more about them at Cookware Solutions blog as well.

 ALTERNATIVE WAY TO GROW GARLIC SPROUTS